Adrian Păunescu

 Adrian Păunescu ([adriˈan pə.uˈnesku]; 20 July 1943 – 5 November 2010) was a Romanian writer, publisher, cultural promoter, translator, and politician.
 A profoundly charismatic personality, a controversial and complex figure, the artist and the man are almost impossible to separate.
-On the one hand he stands accused of collaboration with the Communist regime, but on the other hand he was persecuted and ostracised by the regime when he started to confront its failures, and when his influence stated to be considered dangerous.
+On the one hand he stands accused of collaboration with the Communist regime, but on the other hand he was persecuted and ostracised by the regime when he started to confront its failures, and when his influence started to be considered dangerous.

-Though criticised for praising former Communist leader Nicolae Ceaușescu, Păunescu was called "Romania's most famous poet" in an Associated Press story, quoted by The New York Times.
+Păunescu was called "Romania's most famous poet" in an Associated Press story, quoted by The New York Times.

 Life

 Born in Copăceni, Bălți County, in what is now the Republic of Moldova, Păunescu spent his childhood in Bârca, Dolj County.
-He started his secondary studies at the Frații Buzești National College in Craiova and then continued at Saint Sava National College in Bucharest.
+He started his secondary studies at the Frații Buzești High School in Craiova and then continued at Saint Sava High School in Bucharest.

 Păunescu studied philology at the University of Bucharest and became a writer and journalist.
 He was an influential public figure for Romanian youth throughout the 1970s and early 1980s.
-Though he was criticised for writing flattering poems about Nicolae Ceauşescu, Păunescu remained popular in Romania, where he appeared on television several times a week.
+Though he was criticised for writing flattering poems about Nicolae Ceaușescu, Păunescu remained popular in Romania, where he appeared on television several times a week.

 As posthumously summarized by newspaper România Liberă, Păunescu "is still viewed as a hero by the man in the street" although "intellectuals continue to question his integrity and the literary value of his work".